Bring a Shovel: 1964 Austin Healey Sprite Mk III – Sold!

 We love Spridgets.
-Whether in slightly more expensive, badge-engineering MG Midget form or the rarer and arguably more desirable Austin Healey Sprite such as the example listed earlier this week here on Craigslist in Wilmington, Delaware that has us thinking of ways to make room in our garage for the current asking price of only $4,000.
+Whether in slightly more expensive, badge-engineering MG Midget form or the rarer and arguably more desirable Austin Healey Sprite such as the example listed in July 2020 on Craigslist in Wilmington, Delaware that has us thinking of ways to make room in our garage for the current asking price of only $4,000.
 A quick check of the Hagerty Insurance Online Valuation Tool as a guide confirms the current caretaker has his Spite smartly priced $900 more than the #4 “Fair” (Daily Driver) estimate of $3,100.
-If you are seriously considering becoming the next caretaker of this fun little sports car, you can start the conversation by calling Paul at (302) 530-1576.
-When you do, please remember to mention you saw his Spridget featured here on GuysWithRides.com.

-The Mk I through Mk III versions of the Midget were essentially slightly more expensive badge engineered versions of the Austin Healey Sprite.
+The Mk I through Mk III versions of the Midget were essentially slightly more expensive badge-engineered versions of the Austin Healey Sprite.
 The Mk III version featured here entered production in 1966 with three notable enhancements over the prior version.
-First was a detuned version (providing only 65 horsepower at 6,000 rpm and 72 pound-feet of torque at 3000 rpm) of the 1275cc four cylinder found in the Mini Cooper S. While the detune disappointed enthusiasts, British Leyland feared the more powerful engine would cannibalize sales from MG’s larger and more profitable MGB.
-Second was a change from a removable convertible top to a permanently attached version that was much easier to use and featured a vinyl cover when folded.
-Third was the introduction of separate hydraulic master cylinders for the brake and clutch systems, an early sign of safety enhancements that would debut in later models.
+First was a detuned version (providing only 65 horsepower at 6,000 rpm and 72 pound-feet of torque at 3000 rpm) of the 1275cc four-cylinder found in the Mini Cooper S. While the detune disappointed enthusiasts, British Leyland feared the more powerful engine would cannibalize sales from MG’s larger and more profitable MGB.
+The second was a change from a removable convertible top to a permanently attached version that was much easier to use and featured a vinyl cover when folded.
+The third was the introduction of separate hydraulic master cylinders for the brake and clutch systems, an early sign of safety enhancements that would debut in later models.

 Here’s the seller’s description: